lisa-analyzer/reg-lisa/README.md

 java -jar build/libs/reg-lisa.jar -a -f reglisa-testcases/runtime.reg -g HTML -o reglisa-outputs
 ```

-There's already a run configuration in the project for IntelliJ IDEA, which can be used to run the analyzer on a `.reg` file.
+There's already a run configuration in the project for IntelliJ IDEA and, by default, it runs the program with the default values.
-By default, it runs the `runtime.reg` file, but this can be changed in the run configuration.
 The same is true for the tests, which can be run using the run configuration for JUnit.

 ## Contributors